Evaluating Gender Bias in Speech Translation: Gender Bias within MT systems and Related Work

 \section{Gender Bias within MT systems and Related Work}

-Gendered languages have richer grammar for expressing gender.
+Grammatical gendered languages have richer grammar for expressing gender.
 In these languages, gender has to be assigned to all nouns, and consequently, all the articles, verbs, and adjectives have to correspond with the gender of this noun.
-This leads to incorrect translation from a less-gendered language (English) to a highly-gendered language (Spanish) due to the lack of explicit evidence of the gender in the source \cite{gonen:2020_automatically}.
-Thus, gender bias occurs due to gender information loss and the over-prevalence of gendered forms in the training data.
-An illustrative example would be the translation from 'The doctor spoke to the responsible nurse in the hospital.' to its Spanish version.
-The Spanish translation would be 'El médico habló con la enfermera responsable en el hospital.', assuming the nurse to be female and the doctor to be male.
+This leads to incorrect translation from a natural gendered language (English) to a grammatical gendered marking language (Spanish) due to the lack of explicit evidence of the gender in the source \cite{gonen:2020_automatically}.
+Thus, gender bias occurs due to the gender information loss and over-prevalence of gendered forms in the training data.
+An illustrative example would be the translation from \textit{The doctor spoke to the responsible nurse in the hospital.} to its Spanish version.
+The Spanish translation would be \textit{El médico habló con la enfermera responsable en el hospital.}, assuming the nurse to be female and the doctor to be male.
 Although nothing in the text mentions their genders, the systems would translate in a biased manner.
 Generally speaking, MT systems have proven to have biased outputs.
-Even in more context, translations seem to ignore the context in sentences with the masculine and stereotyped gendered roles \cite{gabriel:2019, saunders-byrne-2020-reducing}.
+Even in more context, translations seem to ignore the context in sentences with more favoring to the masculine and stereotyped gendered roles \cite{gabriel:2019,saunders_domain_GB:2020}.
 The main reason for such bias is training models on human-biased data \cite{costajussa:2019}.

 Researchers have recently dedicated efforts to attempt resolving such bias.
 We can thereby describe three research lines of gender bias in MT: mitigating gender bias in MT, detecting issues in translation, and creating the challenge test sets to evaluate gender bias in the systems.